 - Get immediate medical attention from a qualified doctor

 - Photograph the injuries if possible (Photographs taken by emergency personnel or a doctor are best)

 - If possible, have DNA testing and mouth casting performed before the dog is destroyed if there is any question as to the identity of the dog that bit you.”

-According to the Insurance Information Institute in 2020, Michigan recorded 633 dog related insurance claims with an average cost-of claim of $45,317 for a total of $28,700,000 in insurance payouts.
-In a majority of cases, the dog owner's Homeowner's Insurance Policy will cover a dog bite victim's damages, up to the limits of liability coverage chosen by the dog owner.
-In Michigan, insurance companies are prohibited from denying, cancelling or non-renewing coverage based on an insured's possession of a particular animal.
-Damages recoverable from a negligent dog owner and/or his/her insurance company might include medical and prescription expense, wage loss, and compensation for pain and suffering stemming from the attack.
+According to the Insurance Information Institute in 2020, Michigan recorded 633 dog-related insurance claims with an average cost-of-claim of $45,317 for a total of $28,700,000 in insurance payouts.
+In a majority of cases, the dog owner’s Homeowner’s Insurance Policy will cover a dog bite victim’s damages, up to the limits of liability coverage chosen by the dog owner.
+In Michigan, insurance companies are prohibited from denying, canceling or non-renewing coverage based on an insured’s possession of a particular animal.
+Damages recoverable from a negligent dog owner and/or his/her insurance company might include medical and prescription expenses, wage loss, and compensation for pain and suffering stemming from the attack.

 Davis Law Center: your trusted partner for dog bite injury cases.
 Serving Detroit, Farmington Hills, Southfield, Macon County, and all of Michigan.